Exercise, they said.

 In what other ways does exercise support people’s mental health?

-“When we exercise, we exert arousal energy, which decrease the stress hormone, cortisol, which is caused by our ‘fight or flight’ response.
+“When we exercise, we exert arousal energy, which decreases the stress hormone, cortisol, which is caused by our ‘fight or flight’ response.
 Paying attention to how we feel in our bodies and noticing our breath during exercise can have us feeling more mindful and present in the moment.
 This then can aid us in coping with stress, anxiety and depression more efficiently.
 Then in turn, we can be more in tune with regulating our emotions in daily life.

 All the great benefits of moving our bodies can then help us build healthy habits, such as eating nutritiously, improving sleep hygiene, establishing routine, joining sporting teams or gyms and establishing deeper social connections.
 Collectively, these benefits contribute to the prevention of mental health challenges or can help us return to mental wellbeing.”